The Psalm 1 Life

 Only two ways exist in this life, and they lead to radically different results.

 The first way leads to a chaff-like life: when adversity comes, we won’t be able to withstand it.
-Even worse, we will be unable to stand at the final judgment, and excluded from God’s people.
+Even worse, we will be unable to stand at the final judgment and be excluded from God’s people.

-The other way leads to a life of flourishing, even under adverse conditions, as well as being known and loved by God.
+The other path leads to a flourishing life, even in difficult times, and to being known and loved by God.
 It includes words like blessedness, fruitfulness, flourishing, prospering, durability, and delight.

 Both ways of living are very relational.
 Psalm 1 points out how we’re shaped by either one group of people or the other.
 We think we walk alone, but our destinies are shaped by the kind of company that we keep.